National Verifier Eligibility Check API

 The two APIs:

-- An Eligibility Check API – This API initiates a new application and eligibility check in the National Verifier after a consumer applies on a service provider’s enrollment system.
-The NV checks include validations to verify the consumer’s identity, address, eligibility, and duplicate status (address/subscriber).
+- An Eligibility Check API – This API initiates a new application and eligibility check in the National Verifier after a consumer applies with a service provider’s system.
+The National Verifier checks include validations to verify the consumer’s identity, address, eligibility, and duplicate status (address/subscriber).

 - A Status Check API – This API allows a user to check the status of an application using a unique identifier (token) generated and returned during the eligibility check.

-If you are interested in connecting, keep reading.
+Service providers interested in connecting should keep reading.

 Building an API Connection